 Other College Collections

 Items in the Abbey Library may be available for in-library use upon request.
 Please see the Circulation staff for details.

 New Hampshire Institute of Politics

-Items in the New Hampshire Institute of Politics (NHIOP) Research Center are cataloged in Geisel Library's online catalog; these materials are non-circulating.
+Items in the New Hampshire Institute of Politics (NHIOP) Research Center are included in the library catalog; these materials are non-circulating.